caprover/caprover-website/docs/best-practices.md

 *.server.domain.com   >>>>   123.123.123.123
 ```

-Then when settings up CapRover, instead of entering `server.domain.com`, enter `something.server.domain.com`.
-This way, you can access dashboard via `captain.something.server.domain.com` and not `captain.server.domain.com`.
+Then when setting up CapRover, instead of entering `server.domain.com`, enter `something.server.domain.com`.
+This way, you can access the dashboard via `captain.something.server.domain.com` and not `captain.server.domain.com`.

 Keep in mind this is not a shield that protects you from everything.
 It's just a security measure that makes it harder, and nearly impractical for some brute force attackers to attack your CapRover infrastructure.

 ### Custom Default Password

 CapRover uses `captain42` as its default password.
 This is usually safe as you can change your password by running `caprover serversetup` from your local machine right after the server installation is finished.
 However, this leaves a small window of 30 seconds or so for the attacker to change your password before you.
 This is very unlikely, but it's possible for this attack to happen.
 The attacker needs to know the exact attack window on a particular machine.
-Anyways, to mitigate this risk, simply choose a custom initial password when installing CapRover by adding `DEFAULT_PASSWORD` env var to installation script.
+Anyways, to mitigate this risk, simply choose a custom initial password when installing CapRover by adding `DEFAULT_PASSWORD` env var to the installation script.
 For example, the script below changes the default password from `captain42` to `myinitialpassword`

 ```
 docker run -e DEFAULT_PASSWORD='myinitialpassword' -p 80:80 -p 443:443 -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock -v /captain:/captain caprover/caprover